Young-Einstein10/Young-Einstein10/README.md

 - **Frameworks:** Express, NextJS, SCSS, Nuxt, LESS.
 - **Tools:** Git, NPM, VSCode, WebStorm, Jira, Github Actions.
 - **Exploring:** Figma, Canva.

-I'm open to any new opportunities that would positively impact our world.
 <br/>

-You can reach me via email at aabdulrahmanyusuf@gmail.com